danjbrown/jwt-auth/README.md

 ### Verify a token and retrieve the user data

-Create a GET request to http://localhost:8080/user passing the token copied above in the header parameter Authorization with type Bearer: ```Bearer token```
+Create a GET request to http://localhost:8080/user passing the token copied above in the header parameter Authorization with type Bearer: ```Bearer <copied_token>```

 You should see a JSON response like this, or an error message: